 Part of the problem, ironically, is that as safety technology in cars gets better, we, as drivers, may be getting worse.
 Studies at MIT indicate that increasing automation can make drivers overestimate their safety and feel comfortable indulging in other activities behind the wheel.
-According to the CDC, approximately nine people die and more than 1,000 are injured each day in crashes that are reported to involve a distracted driver.
+According to the CDC, approximately eight people die and more than 1,000 are injured each day in crashes that are reported to involve a distracted driver.
 In Texas in 2020, nearly one in five crashes on Texas roads were caused by a distracted driver.

 Seppelt also found that safe driving technology seems to affect people in two different ways.
 One group explored the limits of the safety systems, including taking their hands away from the wheel for extended periods.
 A second group stopped using the driver assistance technology altogether.
 They distrusted the software so much that they, in essence, declined to take advantage of those safety features.“We’re quite busy when we drive,” said Seppelt, who has seen countless scenes of eating, drinking, grooming, button-pushing and more from drivers who knew they were being filmed.
 “It’s about 40-60 percent of the time that we’re doing something in addition to operating the vehicle.”

-So what can we do to conquer our lousy behavior behind the wheel?
+How do we as a driving society conquer our lousy behavior on the road?
 Both Seppelt and Casner agree that education is our best bet.
-Just as we’ve managed to make recycling cool and smoking not cool, we need public service messages and emotional videos that help us upgrade the way we think about what’s risky and what’s safe in a modern world filled with distracting gadgets and fast cars.
+Just as we’ve managed to make recycling cool and smoking not cool, we need public service messages and emotional videos that help us upgrade the way we think about what’s risky and what’s safe in a modern world filled with distracting gadgets and fast cars and plenty of stressors.

 But laws are difficult to enforce, and the punishments remain inconsistent.
 We are quite busy when we drive.
-According to a 2017 study by Zendrive, which uses smartphone data to analyze driving behavior, drivers use their smartphones in nearly 9 out of every 10 trips and are on their phones for 3.5 minutes of every hour on the road.
-The Zebra’s 2018 Distracted Driving Report found that on average, penalties for drunk driving are 383% higher than for distracted driving.
+According to a study by Zendrive, which uses smartphone data to analyze driving behavior, drivers use their smartphones in nearly 9 out of every 10 trips and are on their phones for 3.5 minutes of every hour on the road.

 Campaigns like It Can Wait have increased awareness that texting while driving is dangerous, but haven't done much to stop it.
 "We have achieved peak awareness, but what we have not achieved is peak behavior," AT&T's Ryan Luckey said.
 "As technology has gotten more sophisticated and engaging, the issue we're dealing with is changing behavior, and nearly 9 out of 10 people are still doing it."